Boy soprano: Origins

 In the Anglican and English Catholic liturgical traditions (in which girls and women did not sing in church choirs), young male choristers were normally referred to as "trebles" rather than as boy sopranos, but today the term "boy trebles" is increasingly common (girls with high voices are trebles too).
 The term "treble" derives from the Latin triplum, used in 13th and 14th century motets to indicate the third and highest range, which was sung above the tenor part (which carried the tune) and the alto part.
 Another term for that range is superius.
 The term "treble" itself was first used in the 15th century.
 Trebles have an average range of A3 to F5 (220–700 Hz).

-The term boy soprano originated with Dr Henry Stephen Cutler (1825–1902), choirmaster of the Cecilian Choir, New York, who used the term for both the choir members and soloists, who were church choristers, when giving concerts in public halls.
+The term boy soprano originated with Henry Stephen Cutler (1825–1902), a scholar and choirmaster of the Cecilian Choir, New York, who used the term for both the choir members and soloists, who were church choristers, when giving concerts in public halls.
 The earliest use found can be traced to a choral festival at Irving Hall, New York, in May 1866.